NIVA-Denmark/CHASE/test_dataset.md

 ![](test_dataset_files/figure-gfm/indicators%20to%20sf-1.png)<!-- -->

-Intersect the indicator data points with the polygons to add information about the assessment units
+Intersect the indicator data points with the polygons to get dataframes of indicators with added information about which assessment unit each indicator belongs to.
+There will be one dataframe for intersection with Level 3 assessment units and another dataframe for Level 4 assessment units.

 ``` r
  df3 <- st_intersection(df_sf, units3)